markmorbid/Billy_Scripts/Web/readme.md

    - Checkboxes to select videos
    - "Select Videos Between" to select all videos between selected checkboxes
    - All downloaded videos have prompts placed in JSON for easy metadata writing

+9. **Monitoring Progress**:
+   - Check the queue status and console logs for any errors or notifications.
+   - You can pause, move back to the previous prompt, or hold the queue on the current prompt.

 **Additional Notes**:
 - If the script encounters a failed upload, it will remove the image and retry uploading.